William Kaye-Parry

 William Kaye-Parry (28 June 1853 – 10 November 1932) was an Irish architect and civil engineer.

 Early life and education

-He was born on 28 June 1853, the son of William Parry, proprietor of the Salthill hotel, Salthill, County Dublin.
+He was born on 28 June 1853, the son of William Parry, proprietor of the Salthill Hotel, Salthill, County Dublin.
+He was christened William Kaye Parry, later hyphenating his name before legally changing it to Kaye-Parry in 1905.

 From 1 November 1870 to 1 November 1873 he was articled to John McMurdy.
-He then entered Trinity College Dublin where he obtained a Bachelor of Engineering in 1875 with special certificates in practical engineering as well as mechanical and experimental physics.
+He then entered Trinity College Dublin (TCD) where he obtained a Bachelor of Engineering in 1875 with special certificates in practical engineering as well as mechanical and experimental physics.
+He was awarded an MA in 1879.